amburmeister/hello-world/README.md

 4 : My current favorite wine is Georis Sauvignon Blanc.
 It has hints of tropical fruit and guava with a slight mineral finish.

 5 : My husband and I eloped in Tahiti.
-We had known eachother for nine months.
+We had known each other for nine months.
 When you know, you know.